AndorfLab/cytoFlagR/README.md

 ### check if the packages can be loaded
 lapply(required_BioconductorPackages, require, character.only = TRUE)
 ```
-### Details on cytoFlagR usage can be found in the [wiki page](https://github.com/AndorfLab/cytoFlagR/wiki/cytoFlagR-wiki/).
+### Detailed instructions for using cytoFlagR are available on the [wiki page](https://github.com/AndorfLab/cytoFlagR/wiki/cytoFlagR-wiki/).